 There are McIntosh, Red Delicious, Granny Smith, and just plain old rotten ones.

 Here’s an example.

-Honest vein doctors have given consultations for patients who have come for a second opinion from a sketchy vein center.
-Often these patients never even got to see a doctor.
+Honest vein doctors often give consultations for patients who come for a second opinion from a sketchy vein center.
+Many times these patients never even got to see a doctor.

-I often see patients who have been elsewhere and want a second opinion.
+I frequently see patients who have been elsewhere and want a second vein opinion.

-Another common scenario at these other vein centers is the recommendation that the patient’s four saphenous veins need to be destroyed.
-Many times, these patients had only spider veins.
-This treatment is done for profit only and is unnecessary.
+Another common scenario at these other vein centers is the recommendation that the patient’s four saphenous veins need to be destroyed or ablated with laser or radiofrequency.
+Many times these patients had only spider veins.
+This treatment is done for profit only and is medically unnecessary.